bitovi/academy/src/technology-consulting/6-building-rapport.md

 ## Advocating for tool & process change to improve efficiency

 In consulting, advocating for tool and process changes can significantly enhance project efficiency and client satisfaction.
-This module aims to equip you with the skills to identify, propose, and implement changes that can lead to better performance and streamlined operations.
-Let’s explore the steps involved in this process.
+This section aims to equip you with the skills to identify, propose, and implement changes that can lead to better performance and streamlined operations.

 ### Understanding current tools and processes